glauth/glauth/README.md

   - 8 trace
   - 10 I would like to performance test your log collection stack
 - errors really are errors that cannot be handled or returned
-  - returning a proper ldep error code is handling an error
+  - returning a proper LDAP error code is handling an error

 ## Stargazers over time